outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-06-braving-trust-in-one-to-ones.md

 > 'Trust is built in tiny moments' - Brené Brown

 One-to-ones are full of tiny moments where you can either build trust or destroy it in a blink of an eye.
-When your line report loses faith in you, it's game over for psychological safety.
+When your line report loses faith in you, it's game over for [psychological safety](https://blackwells.co.uk/bookshop/product/9781119477242).
 Neither party will be able to do their jobs to the best of their abilities, and your relationship will not be pleasant or authentic.

-I'm a big fan of Brené Browns' [BRAVING acronym](https://brenebrown.com/resources/the-braving-inventory/) when it comes to trust, so I'm going to frame my take on how to build trust in one-to-ones around that.
+I'm a big fan of Brené Browns' [BRAVING acronym](https://brenebrown.com/resources/the-braving-inventory/) when it comes to trust and this article walks through how we can apply it to our thinking about one-to-ones and their content.

 ### B - Boundaries
 > Setting boundaries is making clear what’s okay and what’s not okay, and why